hjmschoonvelde/ess_qta_2024/Lab_sessions/Day_2/Lab_Session_QTA_2.md

 ```

 Use the functions in the `stringr` to clean up the string, taking out
 typos.
-Generate an *R* dataframe with the following variables: *animal*
+Generate a dataframe with the following variables: *animal*
 (character), *number* (numeric).

 ``` r